Moogamouth/Unimedio/README.md

 # Unimedio
-Erases text on Duolingo listening exercises
+Userscript that erases text on Duolingo listening exercises

+Currently only works with Hebrew.